 Salivary Gland Tumors

-Assists in planning interventions such as sialendoscopy or surgery.
+Helps in planning operations like the sialendoscopy or surgery.

 Radiation-Induced Changes

-Evaluates salivary gland dysfunction following head and neck radiotherapy.
+Measures the dysfunction of the salivary glands following head and neck radiotherapy.

 Procedure of MRI Sialography